Sound speed resonance of the stochastic gravitational wave background

-In this article, we focus on one particular type of time dependence, i.e. oscillation.
-In physical systems, the phenomenon of parametric resonance would occur if some parameters or degrees of freedom oscillate.
-The parametric resonance is widely applied in condensed matter physics \cite{hernandez2007parametric, brau2011multiple}, and also appears in cosmological processes, namely, cosmic preheating \cite{Brandenberger1990, Dolgov1990, Kofman:1997yn, Allahverdi:2010xz}, sound speed resonance (SSR) during inflation \cite{Cai:2018tuh, Cai:2019jah, Chen:2019zza, Chen:2020uhe}, and so on.
-As primordial fluctuations can be resonantly amplified via the SSR, the corresponding density perturbations can lead to the formation of primordial black holes (PBHs) in post-inflationary phases \cite{Cai:2018tuh}, and a stochastic background of GWs can be significantly induced through nonlinear process \cite{Cai:2019jah}.
-Thus, it follows an interesting question whether the GW production becomes more efficient when the resonance could take place in the gravity sector directly.
+In this Letter, we investigate what happens if the sound speed of GWs $c_g$ oscillates at primordial era.
+In physical systems, parametric resonance can occur if some parameters or degrees of freedom oscillate.
+This mechanism is widely studied and applied in condensed matter physics \cite{hernandez2007parametric, brau2011multiple}, and in cosmological setups, namely, cosmic preheating \cite{Traschen:1990sw, Dolgov:1989us, Kofman:1997yn, Allahverdi:2010xz}, sound speed resonance (SSR) \cite{Cai:2018tuh, Cai:2019jah, Chen:2019zza, Chen:2020uhe}, and so on.
+As primordial fluctuations can be resonantly amplified via SSR, the corresponding density perturbations can lead to the formation of primordial black holes (PBHs) in post-inflationary phases \cite{Cai:2018tuh}, and a stochastic background of GWs can be significantly induced through nonlinear process \cite{Cai:2019jah, Zhou:2020kkf}.
+Thus, a crucial question follows: can GWs production become more efficient when the resonance takes place in the gravitational sector itself?
 For instance, a broad resonance for primordial GWs could occur if graviton obtains an oscillating mass \cite{Lin:2015nda, Kuroyanagi:2017kfx}.
-In this article, we introduce the oscillatory sound speed of GWs in the early universe and examine if any detectable effects could be achieved via parametric resonance.
-As shall be shown in the present study, we found that GWs can be considerably enhanced at small scales in the very early universe and hence the underlying new physics can be examined in the GW astronomy.
+In this Letter, we report that GWs can be considerably enhanced in the very early universe via narrow resonance, and that the underlying new physics can be probed by GW astronomy.

+{\it Theoretical background.} -- According to terrestrial experiments, new physics beyond the SM of particle physics is expected to kick in at energy scales above $\sim 13$TeV \cite{1811596}.
+It happens that the very early universe naturally provides us an ideal environment at high energy scales to discover possible hints of new physics beyond both SM and GR such as from, for instance, quantum gravity theories \cite{Rovelli:2000aw}.
+Concerning gravitation, modified gravity (MG) is one of the explicit and classical way for probing new physics beyond GR, which has been extensively studied and has been found to yield fruitful cosmological phenomenons including dark energy, GWs and the physics in the early universe \cite{Copeland:2006wr, Ezquiaga:2018btd}, such as torsion gravity \cite{Cai:2015emx, Cai:2018rzd, Li:2018ixg, Yan:2019gbw}, scalar-tensor theories \cite{Langlois:2015cwa, Heisenberg:2018vsk, Ilyas:2020qja, horndeski, Deffayet:2011gz, Kobayashi:2011nu, Gleyzes:2014dya, Lin:2014jga, Langlois:2015cwa, Gao:2014soa}, massive gravity \cite{Fierz:1939ix, deRham:2010kj}, etc.